 In this paper, we presented a user-oriented development method in which a customized multiprocessor $ePLC$ was proposed to enhance performance, a multi-language-supporting graphical component was proposed to improve the adaptability of developers, and an optimized system structure (reasonable memory allocation, user-oriented thread structure, $LPM$ data interaction, modular software design, and finite state machines) was proposed to reduce the developmental complexity.
 Ultimately, we adopted the proposed method to implement a distributed $IMM$ system.
 Through comparison with the TECHMATION and KEBA systems, our system startup time increased by more than 5 times in the case of almost identical key performance.
 Furthermore, our system supports a customized multiprocessor $ePLC$ and detached $HMI$.

-\textcolor{red}{In the further work, more applications will be implemented to prove the system robustness, meanwhile, the integration with other systems (e.g., visual system) will be involved to study the system flexibility.}
+\textcolor{red}{In planned additional work, more applications will be implemented to prove the system's robustness.
+Meanwhile, integration with other systems (e.g., a visual system) will be undertaken to study the system flexibility.}

 \ifCLASSOPTIONcaptionsoff